666lm/SvpplyTable/README.md

 This is my first opensource code, so I need your help to improve this repo.

 If you have any advice or problem, please contact me.

+##License

+SvpplyTable are available under the MIT license.
+See the LICENSE file for more info.